-The general premise around Falsely Reporting an Incident in the Second Degree is that you convey or circulate information that you know to be false.
+The general premise around Falsely Reporting an Incident in the Second Degree is that you convey or circulate information that you know to be bogus, fictitious and simply not true.
 In doing so, you must also act in a manner as described in one of the following sections:

 - Make a report, regardless of the manner, to an agency (government or quasi-official), that’s role or job is to deal with emergencies involving danger to property or life.
-This report must be of a false past occurrence or one that you know will not transpire and concern a fire, explosion or release of a hazardous substance.
-Lastly, as a result of this report, it must not be unlikely that the public will either be alarmed or inconvenienced.
+This report must be of a false past occurrence that did not actually occur or one that you know will not transpire.
+Similar to the first subsection, the “yarn” must concern a fire, explosion or release of a hazardous substance.
+Lastly, as a result of this report, it must not be unlikely that the public will either be distressed or disrupted.

 - Report or warn of an alleged incident or impending incident of a fire, explosion or release of any hazardous substance on private property.
 Like the section above, you must know that the information shared is false or baseless and it must be under circumstances that are likely to inconvenience or alarm the general public.

 When examining the he above definitions, elements and subsections of Falsely Reporting an Incident in the Second Degree, NY PL 240.55, it should seem fairly clear.
 To use an easy to understand example, that joking pull of the fire alarm can potentially be a felony act.